iPhone Clips to iMovie

 - - Support hardware accelerated iPhone video processing.

-- - Work as an easy iMovie alternative, cut, crop, merge, rotate, denoise, stabilize, enhance iPhone videos.
+- - Work as an easy iMovie alternative, cut, crop, merge, rotate a video, denoise, stabilize, enhance iPhone videos.

 How to Import Videos from iPhone to iMovie